Paymo Logo

 These tools make archiving, reporting, and billing easier through automated tools and processes.

-Online timesheets also let you see your worker’s hours in real-time without having to wait for the paper documents to go through the HR department until they’ll finally get to you.
-In this way, you’ll cut a lot of the useless time wasted as they move from one department to another.
+Online timesheets also let you see your worker’s hours in real time without having to wait for the paper documents to go through the HR department until they finally get to you.
+This way, you’ll cut a lot of the wasted time wasted as they move from one department to another.

-The most important benefit of digital timesheets is that they usually come with a time tracking solution.
-This allows employees to monitor the exact hours they spend on specific tasks or projects, making the entire time tracking process easier.
+The most important benefit of digital timesheets is that they usually come with a time-tracking solution.
+This allows employees to monitor the hours they spend on specific tasks or projects, making the time-tracking process easier.

 Some tools automatically transform your worked hours into timesheets and reports.
 This will help you save time on organizational tasks and dedicate more attention to what is important for your project in the long run.

-Similar to other tools, the best online employee time tracking software will immediately add the time logs tracked with their stopwatch into your timesheet.
-In case you’re afraid you’ll forget to start and stop the time watch, you can add time manually or in bulk.
+Like other tools, the best online employee time tracking software will immediately add the time logs tracked with their stopwatch into your timesheet.
+If you’re afraid you’ll forget to start and stop the time watch, you can add time manually or in bulk.
 However, these two timekeeping solutions are not as accurate when it comes to estimating worked hours as tracking time in real-time using a stopwatch is.

 How does a timesheet work?